Aam-Digital/replication-backend/README.md

 ## Defining permissions
 The permissions are also stored in a CouchDB database (default database name `app`).
-This can be the same database used for normal application data managed by users (access is restricted to ?TODO?).
+This can be the same database used for normal application data managed by users.
+The permissions document by default can be read by every authenticated user but edited only by the "_admin" role.

 The structure of the permission document is as follows:
 ```json